oac-tree/oac-tree/doc/coreinstructions.rst

 Async
 ^^^^^

 Decorator that makes the execution of the child instruction asynchronous.
-This means it will return `RUNNING` until the child instruction has finished executing, at which point it will return the status of the child instruction.
+This means it will return `RUNNING` until the child instruction has finished executing, at which point it will return the status of the child instruction (`SUCCESS`, `FAILURE` or `NOT_FINISHED`).

 `Async` has no specific attributes.